 Did you know that over the summer months, the Ucluelet Aquarium sees over 30,000 visitors?
-When you sponsor a display, you help contribute to the upkeep, stocking, regular cleaning, and feeding of that tank.
+When you sponsor a tank, you help contribute to the upkeep, stocking, regular cleaning, and feeding of that tank.
 As the season evolves, as do the creatures in our tanks – making every visit a unique one!
-By sponsoring a display for one season (March – December), we will affix a plaque to the display with your logo or name, acknowledge your contribution on our website and on our social media platforms.

 Library – Judy Gray

 Jellyfish Kriesel – Ron and Diane Rudan